9r3i/prayer-time/readme.md

 # What is Prayer Time?
 - Prayer Time is muslim daily prayer time indicator.
-- Basically, prayer time indicator is based on Sun, so the clicking time is always changed.
+- Basically, prayer time indicator is based on Sun, so the clicking time is always changing.

 # Dedicated to